What is Education and Workforce Data?

 Data Helps Guide Decisionmaking

-• Education data—including academic, educator, demographic, and student information from early childhood to the workforce—is collected from many sources and in many formats, although the type of data, and who can access it, varies.
+- Education and workforce data—including academic, educator, demographic, student and employee information from early childhood to the workforce—is collected from many sources and in many formats, although the type of data, and who can access it, varies.

 Dive Deeper